-PSY 735 Research Practicum I (var.)
+PSY 735 Research Practicum I\ (var.)
 Supervised experience conducting a psychological research project.
 The student will review literature, conceptualize a research problem, formulate a research hypothesis and design a study to test it, execute the study, analyze the data, and write the second year paper.
 May be repeated.

-PSY 736 Research Practicum II (var.)
+PSY 736 Research Practicum II\ (var.)
 Continuation of PSY 735.
 May be repeated.
 Prerequisite: PSY 735.

-PSY 740 Psychopathology (3 hrs) Etiology, epidemiology and dynamics of behavior and personality disorders: Theory, research, diagnosis and treatment.
+PSY 740 Psychopathology\ (3 hrs) Etiology, epidemiology and dynamics of behavior and personality disorders: Theory, research, diagnosis and treatment.
 Introduction to DSM IV as a diagnostic tool.

-PSY 741 Psychopathology of Childhood and Adolescence (3 hrs) Review of descriptive, experimental and clinical research on psychological disorders of children and adolescence with attention to the emotional, cognitive, and behavioral consequences cultural influences Prerequisite: PSY 740.
+PSY 741 Psychopathology of Childhood and Adolescence\ (3 hrs) Review of descriptive, experimental and clinical research on psychological disorders of children and adolescence with attention to the emotional, cognitive, and behavioral consequences cultural influences Prerequisite: PSY 740.

-PSY 742 Cognitive Assessment (3 hrs) Administration and interpretation of major intelligence tests and other cognitive instruments.
+PSY 742 Cognitive Assessment\ (3 hrs) Administration and interpretation of major intelligence tests and other cognitive instruments.
 Training in test interpretation and report writing are emphasized.

-PSY 743 Personality Assessment (3 hrs) Theoretical, conceptual and methodological aspects of objective and projective personality assessment; integration of results into the written psychological test report.
+PSY 743 Personality Assessment\ (3 hrs) Theoretical, conceptual and methodological aspects of objective and projective personality assessment; integration of results into the written psychological test report.

-PSY 744 Neuropsychological Assessment (3 hrs) Administration and interpretation of selected neuropsychological tests and batteries.
+PSY 744 Neuropsychological Assessment\ (3 hrs) Administration and interpretation of selected neuropsychological tests and batteries.
 Prerequisites: PSY 714, 742, 743

-PSY 745 Forensic Psychology (3 hrs) Competency to stand trial, criminal responsibility, expert witnesses, jury dynamics, and other applications of psychology within the legal system.
+PSY 745 Forensic Psychology\ (3 hrs) Competency to stand trial, criminal responsibility, expert witnesses, jury dynamics, and other applications of psychology within the legal system.
 Prerequisites: PSY 742, 743

-PSY 750 Ethics in Psychology (3 hr) Professional and ethical issues affecting the practice of psychology.
-Focus will be on the development of sound ethical and professional standards in psychology practice, teaching, and research.
+PSY 750 Ethics in Psychology (3 hrs) Professional and ethical issues affecting the practice of psychology.
+Focus will be on the development of sound ethical and professional standards in psychology practice, teaching, supervision and consultation, and research.

-PSY 751 Psychotherapy (3 hrs) Critical examination of principles, techniques, research, and theoretical models in psychotherapy and behavior change.
+PSY 751 Psychotherapy\ (3 hrs) Critical examination of principles, techniques, research, and theoretical models in psychotherapy and behavior change.

-PSY 752 Behavior Therapy (3 hrs) Principles of behavior modification and their application in psychotherapy.
+PSY 752 Behavior Therapy\ (3 hrs) Principles of behavior modification and their application in psychotherapy.
 Prerequisites: PSY 751.

-PSY 753 Group Therapy (3 hrs) Therapeutic procedures for small clinical groups, dynamics of clinical groups.
+PSY 753 Group Therapy\ (3 hrs) Therapeutic procedures for small clinical groups, dynamics of clinical groups.
 Prerequisites: PSY 751, 752.

-PSY 755 Psychopharmacology (3 hrs) Physiological, psychological, and behavioral effects of psychoactive drugs with attention to those prescribed for psychiatric disorders.
+PSY 755 Psychopharmacology\ (3 hrs) Physiological, psychological, and behavioral effects of psychoactive drugs with attention to those prescribed for psychiatric disorders.
 Role of the clinical psychologist in approaches combining medication and psychotherapy.
 Prerequisite: PSY 714.

-PSY 760 Clinical Practicum I (3 hrs) Supervised training and in interviewing and cognitive assessment.
-Prerequisites: PSY 740, 742, 743, 750.
+PSY 760 Clinical Practicum I (3 hrs) Supervised training and in clinical interviewing, cognitive assessment, personality assessment, and psychotherapy.
+Allows students to "rehearse" the basic skills needed in providing psychological assessments including writing psychological reports using a scientific, mechanical format, clinical interviewing, mental status exams, micro skills training and fundamentals of Cognitive Behavioral Therapy Prerequisites: PSY 740, 742, 743, 750.

-PSY 761 Clinical Practicum II (3 hrs) Supervised training and experience in personality assessment and Psychotherapeutic procedures.
+PSY 761 Clinical Practicum II (3 hrs) Supervised training and experience in cognitive assessment, personality assessment and psychotherapeutic procedures.
+Focus is on the development of intermediate to upper level intermediate skills in writing well integrated, comprehensive psychological reports, making diagnoses, and implementing treatment plans and empirically supported psychotherapeutic strategies and skills in case conceptualization and case analysis.
 Prerequisite: PSY 760.

-PSY 762 Clinical Practicum III (3 hrs) Supervised training and experience in psychodiagnostics and psychotherapy.
+PSY 762 Clinical Practicum III\ (3 hrs) Supervised training and experience in psychodiagnostics and psychotherapy.
 This course requires a minimum of ten clock hours per week.
 The student is expected to become competent in interviewing, assessment, therapy, and case conceptualization.
 Prerequisite: PSY 761.

-PSY 765 Externship I (3 hrs) Supervised clinical experience in approved community, institutional, or hospital settings, Prerequisite: PSY 762.
+PSY 765 Externship I\ (3 hrs) Supervised clinical experience in approved community, institutional, or hospital settings, Prerequisite: PSY 762.

-PSY 766 Externship II (3 hrs) Continuation of PSY 765.
+PSY 766 Externship II\ (3 hrs) Continuation of PSY 765.
 Prerequisite: PSY 765.

-PSY 767 Externship III (3 hrs) Continuation of PSY 766.
+PSY 767 Externship III\ (3 hrs) Continuation of PSY 766.
 Prerequisite: PSY 766.